Odin-SMR/hermod/Documentation/odin.hermod.rst

          /usr/local/maui/maui.cfg

 Full configuration file can be found in `Appendix D - Maui configuration`_.
+This setup restrict one user to take all resources at once enforcing Odin processing always have atleast a minimum of processer available but also giving users acccess to the queue.

 HERMOD